pubkey/rxdb/docs-src/docs/rx-local-document.md

 - The id of a local document has the `maxLength` of `128` characters.

 :::note
-While local documents can be very usefull, in many cases the [RxState](./rx-state.md) API is more convenient.
+While local documents can be very useful, in many cases the [RxState](./rx-state.md) API is more convenient.
 :::

 ## Add the local documents plugin